-- a.
-Zero words '000001'(Hex) are inserted at the end of each short message as necessary; - b.
-Word # 00 = always frame sync '42BB1F'(Hex); and - c.
-If read continuous mode is active and if the oldest playback message has just been transmitted, a block of eight zero words will precede resumption of playback which will start with the first word of the most recently stored message.
+- a) Zero words '000001'(Hex) are inserted at the end of each short message as necessary; - b) Word # 00 = always frame sync '42BB1F'(Hex); and - c) If read continuous mode is active and if the oldest playback message has just been transmitted, a block of eight zero words will precede resumption of playback which will start with the first word of the most recently stored message.

-The bit format for both length of message formats are shown in Figures 4.13 and 4.14, where the Most Significant Bit (MSB) of Word 0 is transmitted first.
+The bit format for both length of message formats are shown in Figures 4.8 and 4.9, where the Most Significant Bit (MSB) of Word 0 is transmitted first.
 All words contain the following information:

 Word 0: Sync word 'D60' (Hex) followed by 6 bits described in the figure and then the signal level.
-The received level is given by where L is the 6-bit level converted to decimal form
+The received level is given by: